 To complete the absolute counting panel, a viability dye to exclude dead cells and quantify cell events, as well as an anti-mCD45 antibody to delineate live host CD45+ immune cells are added.

 Figure 4 illustrates how absolute cell counts are calculated.
 The Bead Region quantifies the number of beads acquired by the flow cytometer to enable the measurement of sample volume that is aspirated.
 The Cell Gate is analyzed using a viability dye, which excludes dead cells.
 And after dead cell exclusion, CD45 expression is measured to calculate the percentage of cells that fall in the Live CD45+ Cells gate.
 The total number of CD45+ immune cells detected by the cytometer is then calculated using the formula below.
 Finally, because the starting tumor mass is known, the cell counts/gram of tumor can be back-calculated.

 The full data set for the above study is available by request.
 It describes checkpoint blockade effects on the counts and profile of the following subsets in CT26 tumors; as well as, the flow panels that were used to make these measurements.

 - Natural killer cells

 - Regulatory T cells

-Contact the scientists at MI Bioresearch to request the full data set or to learn more about our absolute counting service and how it can be applied to your preclinical research.
+Contact the scientists at Covance to request the full data set or to learn more about our absolute counting service and how it can be applied to your preclinical research.

 1Kadić, Elma, et al. “Effect of cryopreservation on delineation of immune cell subpopulations in tumor specimens as determined by multiparametric single cell mass cytometry analysis.”
 BMC immunology 18.1 (2017): 6.